Bradford M. Freeman: Other activities

 Freeman was introduced to George W. Bush in 1979, and the two quickly became good friends.
 Freeman served on the "Team of 100," George H. W. Bush's group of top fundraisers, and helped raise funds for George W. Bush's campaigns for Governor of Texas.
-Freeman served as a "Pioneer" in Bush's 2000 presidential campaign, and helped raise millions of dollars for Bush and the Republican National Committee.
+Freeman served as a "Pioneer" in Bush's 2000 presidential campaign and helped raise millions of dollars for Bush and the Republican National Committee.
 Freeman also served as chairman of the 2000 Presidential Inaugural Committee.
 Though Freeman himself did not earn a major presidential appointment, Freeman's business partner, Ron Spogli, was appointed Ambassador to Italy in 2005.

-In the 2016 film "Meet the Donors: Does Money Talk," Freeman said that after raising and contributing millions of dollars to George W. Bush's 2000 presidential campaign, he was expecting a government appointment such as "a chance to run the CIA," but Bush instead offered him his cat.
+In the 2016 film Meet the Donors: Does Money Talk, Freeman said that after raising and contributing millions of dollars to George W. Bush's 2000 presidential campaign, he was expecting a government appointment such as "a chance to run the CIA," but Bush instead offered him his cat.
 According to friends, Bush did arrange for Freeman a membership of Augusta National Golf Club.

 Freeman has served on the board of trustees of Stanford University.
+In 2025, he donated $50 million to the Stanford football program, for which he formerly played.